 Our family practice service (FPS) is a full-spectrum service that cares for OB, pediatrics, and adult inpatient medicine.
 We care for the entire panel of Blue Ridge Health patients in multiple clinics across Western North Carolina.
 Residents spend three months during their first and second years on the FPS, and two months in a leadership role during their third year.
 Our longitudinal call structure ensures that residents continue to be confident and comfortable with inpatient medicine throughout their residency.
 Many of our graduates have gone on to practice hospitalist medicine as a result.

 Our family practice service is the primary team for our intensive care patients.
 We do more than make social visits or watch as others care for our patients.
 Our residents are the first call when our patients require intubation, procedures, or resuscitation.
-In addition to gaining this experience during your family practice rotation, residents have a dedicated intensive care rotation at Pardee and have to opportunity for an elective month of pulmonary and critical care here at Mission Hospital.
+In addition to gaining this experience during your family practice rotation, residents have a dedicated intensive care rotation at Pardee Hospital and have the opportunity for an elective month of pulmonary and critical care at Mission Hospital.
 A hallmark of our residency is that Pardee is large enough to have a busy ICU, but small enough that our residents retain primary responsibility to care for our patients there.

 Pardee Hospital in Hendersonville is where residents will get the bulk of their delivery experience, and is one of the few hospitals in Western North Carolina where family doctors are practicing operative obstetrics.
 Our residents graduate with between 60-120 deliveries, depending on their interest, and have gone on to become faculty and full-spectrum physicians across the country because of their comfort with obstetrics.
 Due to an underserved patient population without easy access to specialists, residents become comfortable with managing higher risk prenatal patients who would usually be managed by specialists in an urban environment or larger program.